 Myth: Never drill any holes in the van.
 Best Practices: It is helpful to avoid drilling more holes than necessary in the van, but any competent van builder needs to learn how to create and waterproof any holes that are made.
 It is scary to drill or cut through the van metal, but many holes and openings are essential for a functional and safe van build.

-Myth: Propane heat causes moisture in the van.
+Myth: All propane heaters causes moisture in the van.
 Best Practices: Burning all fossil fuels create moisture.
-That moisture can go out of the van if you use a heater with an external vent for combustion.
-This myth likely comes from the Mr Heater Buddy, which is just one brand of heater that doesn't vent.
-It happens to use propane, so some people think propane is bad for heat.
+That moisture can go out of the van, if you use a heater with an external vent for combustion.
+This myth likely comes from the Mr Buddy heater, which is just one brand of heater that uses propane and doesn't have an external vent.

 MYTH: You should insulate the areas under the black plastic triangles running along either side if the floor of the van.
 Best Practices: The areas under the holes covered by the black triangles are called rocker panels.
 The holes are meant to drain moisture from inside the van.
-Water can also enter the rockers through body gaps in wheel wells (etc) and around the fasteners holding the black plastic trim panels on the outside.
-Insulation can catch and hold water preventing it from evaporating or draining freely.
-That's a recipe for mold.
-Plus, most of the rocker surfaces are below floor level where insulation is pointless.
+Water can enter the rockers through body gaps in wheel wells (etc) and around the fasteners holding the black plastic trim panels on the outside.
+Insulation can catch and hold water preventing it from evaporating or draining freely, which can create mold.
+Just like on a house window, you seal at the top and sides so water will shingle off, but don't seal completely on bottom because WHEN water gets in, it needs a way out.
+Most of the rocker surfaces are below floor level, where insulation is pointless .
 It can be helpful to insulate over top of the black triangle holes, but not inside them.

 Myth: There is only one truth in converting vans.
 Best Practices: Different people have different needs, and what is sensible for one person's needs is overkill for another, and insufficient for a third.
 So despite what so many people like to claim, there is no ULTIMATE VAN CONVERSION.
 We each have a unique combination of priorities, budget, and skills.